xf97/SolidityCheck/README.md

 Usage:
 ------
-We will publish all the source code of SolidityCheck, which is developed using Visual Studio 2017. <br>
-**After compiling all source code files, the generated executable program(.exe) is added to the path variable of the system and invoked through the DOS.**
+**We provide the user manual of SolidityCheck, which introduces the various functions of SolidityCheck.
+The Chinese version has been released.
+The English version will be available later.**

 Functions:
 ----------